 Lamorran House Gardens

-Opening Times: April to September - Wednesday and Friday - 10 am to 5 pm
+Opening Times: April to end of September - Wednesday and Friday - 10 am to 5 pm

 Admission Rates: Adults : £9.00, Children : FREE up to 16